Prose

 Faith in education – on the problems with faith schools in Britain, New Humanist, Vol. 137, No. 1, Spring 2022

-‘The defence of liberty is a state of mind’ – interview with Jonathan Sumption, Part I, 22 December 2022
+‘The defence of liberty is a state of mind’ – interview with Jonathan Sumption, 22 December 2022

-Race: the most difficult subject of all? – interview with Inaya Folarin Iman, founder of the Equiano Project and former presenter on GB News, 14 December 2022
+Race: the most difficult subject of all? – interview with Inaya Folarin Iman, founder of the Equiano Project, 14 December 2022

 ‘A godless neo-religion’ – interview with Helen Joyce, author of Trans: When Ideology Meets Reality, 18 November 2022